QingruZhang/PASTA/README.md

 ### Evaluation

-Choose any `head_config` files from `config/head_config` and evaluation the performance of PASTA with the following command.
+Choose any `head_config` files from `config/head_config` and evaluate the performance of PASTA with the following command.

 **JSON Formatting**